suppetia/Log/README.md

 ### (package-private) class LogDataTableModel
  -> extends DefaultTableModel

  - columns of the type of the log

+### (package-private) class LogDataTableModel
+ -> extends DefaultTableModel

+ - table model for results of the analysis of log entries

 ### public class LogWindowTesting